bobbyromeo/mypihc/README.md

 Power Control
 ==================

-A webinterface to remotely control/schedule 433MHz power switches, a PIR sensor alarm, and record from foscam IP cameras all through a Raspberry Pi.
-At the very least it needs IP cameras to function.
+A web interface to remotely control/schedule 433MHz power switches, a PIR sensor alarm, and record from foscam IP cameras all through a Raspberry Pi.
+At the very least it needs IP cameras and of course a Raspberry Pi to function.

 Check [this article](http://bobbyromeo.com/wp/diy-alarm-monitoring-system-w-raspberry-pi-foscam-sensors/) for instructions and screenshots.